 Other important policies to consider

-General liability insurance: This policy will help pay for expenses if a client slips on a wet floor after you mop, or you break a valuable keepsake while dusting.
+General liability insurance: This policy helps pay for expenses related to third-party accidents, like a client slipping on a wet floor after you mop.
 Your clients may require this type of insurance in their contracts.